ZIO

 The Markdown ADR (MADR) Template Explained and Distilled

 The MADR template evolved from previous ADR templates such as Michael Nygard’s ADR proposal in the Cognitect blog and Olaf Zimmermann’s Y-statements.
 Core parts of previous templates include context, decision and consequences; supplemental parts include status, decision drivers, options with their pros and cons and more information.
+The community appreciates MADR with 2.100 stars on GitHub.

+ADs, ASRs and ADRs Defined.
 The ADR website defines Architectural Decisions (ADs) as this:

 “An Architectural Decision (AD) is a justified software design choice addressing a functional or non-functional requirement that is architecturally significant.”